dvtirol/serles-acme/docs/ejbca-configuration.rst

     Notes: Set *Extended Key Usage* to *Client Authentication*.
 The CA should be the *ManagementCA*.

-5. create a profile for the client certificate:
+5. Create a End Entity Profile for the client certificate:

     :ejbca:`End Entity Profiles <adminweb/ra/editendentityprofiles/editendentityprofiles.jsp>`

     suggested name: *APIClientEntityProfile*

-    Notes: Under *Main certificate data* set to use *APIClientProfile* and *ManagementCA*.
+    Notes: Under *Main certificate data* set it to use *APIClientProfile* and *ManagementCA*.

-6. create a user for the api:
+6. Create a user for the API:

     :ejbca:`Add End Entity <adminweb/ra/addendentity.jsp>`

     suggested name: *client01*

-    Notes: use the *End Entity Profile* from Step 5 and set Common Name to same as username.
+    Notes: Use the *End Entity Profile* from Step 5 and set Common Name to same as username.

-7. create user role for acme-client-cert:
+7. Create user role for acme-client-cert:

     :ejbca:`Administrator Roles <adminweb/administratorprivileges/roles.xhtml>`

     suggested name: *ACMEUser*

     Notes: Set *Access Rules* using *Advanced Mode* to allow the following_:

 	 - ``/administrator``
 	 - ``/ca_functionality/create_certificate``
 	 - ``/ra_functionality/create_end_entity``